hsf-training/hsf-training-ssh-webpage/setup.md

 - What if I don’t have access to a remote cluster like CERN?
 objectives:
 - Generate and use an SSH key pair.
-- Test an SSH connection locally or inside GitHub Codespaces.
+- Test an SSH connection inside GitHub Codespaces, locally or through lxplus at CERN or LPC at Fermilab.
-- Practice connecting to remote Linux environments.
 - (Optional) Set up access to lxplus at CERN or LPC at Fermilab.
 keypoints:
 - SSH provides a secure encrypted connection between your computer and a remote server.